shop image of banstola brothers

 Chhurpi isn't one product.
 It's a family of products ranging from fresh and soft to stone-hard and aged.
 We carry the full range.

 Soft Chhurpi is white, fresh and milky — made from cow's milk, used daily in Nepali cooking.
-It goes into curries, pickles, soups, and momos.
-If you grew up in Nepal, this is probably the Chhurpi you remember from home.

 White Hard Chhurpi (Non-Smoked) is dried and pressed into dense blocks without any smoking.
 Warm off-white, creamy color in looks, mildly sweet, clean and honest on the palate — the purest expression of highland milk in solid form.

 Smoked Chhurpi is the classic.
 After drying, it's hung over wood fires — sometimes for weeks — until the smoke transforms its colour to deep brown and its flavour like Kurauni(Khuwa/Khoya).
 This is what most people mean when they say Chhurpi.
-Bold, layered, and satisfying in a way that builds the longer you chew.

 Hard Chhurpi is for those who want the furthest end of the spectrum.
 The longer Chhurpi is cured, the drier and denser it becomes — and the more concentrated and intense the flavour.
 Properly aged Chhurpi is genuinely one of the hardest foods on earth.
 One small piece chewed slowly can last several hours.
-This is Chhurpi at its most extreme — and its most traditional.

 Paun and Dog Chew — Straight From Kathmandu